hunterwang1112/OpenPose-Machine-Learning-Research/README.md

 # OpenPose-Machine-Learning

+OpenPose Machine Learning Research is part of the project to develop a video pipeline that automatically recognizes clinical procedures during emergency care and sends real-time information of patients to receiving hospitals or emregency medical services.
+This repository includes my work in the 2019 VUSE summer research program at [Vanderbilt University's School of Engineering](https://engineering.vanderbilt.edu).
+The primary investigator for the project is [Dr. Bobby Bodenheimer](https://engineering.vanderbilt.edu/bio/robert-bodenheimer), Professor at the [Department of Electrical Engineering and Computer Science](https://engineering.vanderbilt.edu/eecs/).

-Apply Machine learning on the OpenPose data from Camera 2.
-The machine learning process uses the classifiers from the Scikit-Learn Package.
-For basic machine learning, the scripts are based on 8 different classifiers.
-For deep learning with Neural Network, the scripts are based on the MLP Classifier.
-Besides, I also tried different techniques, but most of them are proved not helpful.
-Still, these scripts are kept in this repo.
+The research applys various machine learning algorithms on OpenPose data collected on Camera 2 from previous experiments to find which classifier or algorithm works the best.
+The research mainly uses Scikit-learn, a python-based machine learning package.
+The first part of the research uses 8 machine learning classifiers.
+The second part of the research, with deep leanring, uses the MLP classifier.
+Besides, various techniques are used to improve the efficiency of the algorithms, but most of them are proved not helpful.
+Still, these scripts are kept in this repository.

-For all the machine learning scripts, training set is data from subjects 1-6, while testing set is data from subject 7.
+Subjects 1-6 are training data; subject 7 is testing data.

 ## Process Data